 Admission to Undergraduate Teacher Education

 Formal admission to Teacher Education is required of all students before enrollment in the core courses of each program.
-Application forms are available in the Office of Advising and Admissions, Education Building at the start of each semester and also through the College of Education and Human Development’s web page.
+Application forms are available on the College of Education and Human Development’s web page under Advising and Admissions.
 Applications must be submitted before the deadline.
 Late applications will not be considered.
 Incomplete applications will be returned.
 Notification of admission decisions takes approximately 30 working/school days.

 Admission to Teacher Education is competitive and the numbers admitted each year may be limited due to resources.
 Admission into a teacher education program requires a cumulative 2.75 GPA and completion of 30 hours that apply to graduation.
 Other factors that are taken into consideration are: